-☐ Does 20 megahertz a standard?
-If we want to send things faster in a short time, can we temporarily raise this to 200 or more?
+Does 20 megahertz a standard?
+Can we temporarily raise this to 200 or more if we want to send things faster quickly?

 20 MHz is a standard channel width.
-Some may use more than one channel.
-Like fitting multiple nodes in a single box.
+Some may use more than one channel, such as fitting multiple nodes in a single box.

-□ Does the "dB" in the slide relate to acoustic units "db"?
+Does the "dB" in the slide relate to acoustic units "db"?

-dB = deci-Bel
+dB = decibel